 Choreographer Michael Kidd’s exuberant dance numbers are the best of many good things about this joyful – though undeniably profoundly sexist – musical set in Oregon in 1850.

-The movie was based on a story by Stephen Vincent Benet, who took his plot from the rape of the Sabine women.
+The movie was based on a short story by Stephen Vincent Benet called The Sobbin’ Women, who took his plot from the Rape of the Sabine Women incident in Roman mythology.

 Johnny Mercer and Gene DePaul’s catchy tunes Bless Your Beautiful Hide, Goin’ Courtin’ and Spring, Spring, Spring are well sung by leads Howard Keel and Jane Powell.